If My Grades Are Bad, Can I Still Go To College?

 First of all, why are your grades so poor?
 Is it because you experienced some sort of traumatic event early in high school that has colored your experience?
 For example, students who lose a parent or sibling may lose focus in high school, and their performance may suffer.
 Illness also can have a negative impact on one’s academic performance.
 Missing a lot of schools can make it difficult to keep up.

 However, if your grades reflect poor choices on your part, it’s going to be harder to convince an admissions officer that you’re really college material.
-If you skip class, neglect to hand in assignments, or refuse to study for tests, perhaps continuing with school is not really something you want to do.
-I’ve had some students tell me that they really want to go to college, but that they really hate school.
-I have to remind them that college is, in fact, school.
+If you skip class, don’t hand in assignments, or refuse to study for tests, perhaps continuing on to college is not really something you want to do.
+We’ve had some students tell us that they really want to go to college but that they really hate school.
+We have to remind them that college is, in fact, school.

 And this fact leads to some other troubling facts.
 Generally only slightly more than half of students who start a four-year degree complete it—even within six years.
-There are many reasons for which students may not complete their Bachelor’s degree.
+There are many reasons why students don’t complete their Bachelor’s degree.
 However, students with poor academic records in high school are among the least likely to graduate from college.
-In fact, if you graduate within the bottom 25% of your high school class, statistically you have less chance of completing your Bachelor’s degree

 Before you lose heart, remember that these are aggregate statistics.
 You may well be one of the people who beats the statistical odds.
-Still, you need to consider carefully whether more school is really your best route to success.
-Or whether you should consider other routes.
+Still, you need to consider carefully whether more school is really your best route to success or whether you should consider other options.

-Certainly, the structure of university life is very different from the more rigid structures of secondary school.
-But you will still be expected to do your homework.
-As well as attend lectures and labs, study for tests, and write research papers.
+Certainly, the structure of university life is very different from the more rigid structures of high school.
+But you will still be expected to do your homework as well as attend lectures and labs, study for tests, and write research papers.
 High schools are pretty much required to let you keep coming back to class despite your poor performance.
 However, a college or university can throw you out if you refuse to do the academic work.

 Thus it is crucial for you to consider whether your current poor choices really will change once you arrive on a college campus.
 Or, if you were one of those students who suffers some sort of personal setback, extenuating circumstance, or other difficulty.
 You might want to ask whether the circumstances have changed enough for you to refocus yourself academically and perform better in the future.

 Your choices may be more limited than those of an academically focused student.
-But you still have choices.
+But you still have choices!
+In no particular order, these options are: attending a less selective college, heading to community college and then transferring in to a four-year university, and taking a gap year.

-If Your Grades are Bad, Attend a Less-Selective Four-Year College or University
+If Your Grades are Low, Attend a Less-Selective Four-Year College or University

-Many public and private colleges and universities that are relatively forgiving of a poor high school record.
+Many public and private colleges and universities are relatively forgiving of a poor high school record.
 In fact, the vast majority of colleges and universities in the US accept 75% or more of the students who apply.
-In order to admit you in good conscience, however, it will be critical for you to convince the admissions people that your circumstances have changed.
-That you have mended your ways.
-And that your past choices will not determine those that you will make in the future.
+In order to admit you in good conscience, however, it will be critical for you to convince the admissions people that your circumstances have changed, you have mended your ways, and that your past choices will not determine those that you will make in the future.

 Some colleges like to see improvement